coreos/tectonic-docs/Documentation/alm/prometheus-ocs.md

 Use the built-in Tectonic Alertmanager with the Prometheus OCS.
 Alertmanagers should be shared between Prometheus instances.

-For Service discovery, the Prometheus Pod must have permission to access the Kubernetes API in this tectonic-system namespace.
+For Service discovery, the Prometheus Pod must have permission to access the Kubernetes API in the tectonic-system namespace.
 Follow the instructions in [Monitoring Applications][monitoring-apps] to create a ClusterRoleBinding to bind the available ClusterRole to an appropriate ServiceAccount.
 Using Tectonic Console to create a Prometheus instance will automatically generate the required ClusterRoleBinding.

 For more information, see [Exposing Prometheus and Alertmanager][exposing-prometheus] and [Alerting][alerting-md].